joshfendi/CS32Project3/README.md

 List the main features of your project.

 - User vs. Smart Player: A user plays against the Smart Player.
-A Smart Player chooses moves strategically
+A Smart Player chooses moves by recursively searching game trees to strategize and determine optimal moves
 - User vs. Bad Player: A user plays against the Bad Player.
 A Bad Player chooses moves randomly
 - User vs. User (Classic Mancala): 2 users play against each other